thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

   souls and to magic used on *other nephilim* (or on races descending from nephilim, see below).
 Things that would be temptations to a human can be overriding compulsions to a nephil, and they are vulnerable to each other (and to others who can use similar powers) in ways that humans are not.
+See the notes on contracts.
 * At some point in history, each nephil descends from a witch.
 This witch had magic of only one type, that of the angel that corrupted her.
 The nephil inherited *only that type* of magic, and is called a "primordial" nephil.